 “Remember what Amalek did to you on the way as you were leaving Egypt” (Deut 25:17).
 Thus the Torah, at the very end of Ki Tetze, begins its condemnation of the nation that had attacked the Israelites without provocation or cause, but attacked out of pure malice.
 And, the Torah commands us, when we are settled in the land that God has given us, we are to “wipe out the zekher of Amalek from under the heavens; do not forget.”
 What does the word zekher mean?
 As it is usually translated, it means memory or remembrance.
 But, on the face of it, if we do as the Torah commands, and wipe out all remembrance of Amalek, how can we also remember what Amalek did?

-Obviously this mitzvah of wiping out the zekher of Amalek does not mean what it appears to be saying.
+It is therefore reasonable to conclude that this mitzvah of wiping out the zekher of Amalek does not mean what it appears to be saying.
 Is the Torah, then, commanding us to kill all Amalekites and utterly eliminate their physical existence?
 Indeed, Moses’s statement in Exodus 17:16 would be consistent with that interpretation.
 Also, God’s command to King Saul in his war against Amalek (1 Samuel 15:3) suggests such an interpretation.
-And yet, that is not quite what the Torah in Ki Tetze tells us to do.
+And yet, that is not quite what the wording of the Torah in Ki Tetze tells us to do.
 The Torah does not tell us to wipe out the nation of Amalek itself, but to wipe out its zekher from under the heavens.
 Contrast this statement with what the Torah commands regarding a city that has utterly turned to evil (Deut 13:13-19).
 There, we are told to kill the inhabitants of the city “by the sword” and to burn the city down.
 Similarly, regarding the enemy Canaanite towns, the Torah declares, “Do not let a soul remain alive” (Deut 20:16).
 But regarding Amalek, the Torah in Ki Tetze makes no mention of physical destruction.
 What, then, are we commanded to wipe out?

 As always, we must look at the context in which this mitzvah is presented.
 The commandment regarding Amalek comes at the end of a sidra filled with many apparently unrelated laws, including the treatment of woman captured in war, the treatment of the firstborn son of a less-favored wife, the treatment of beasts of burden, and laws regarding rape, lending money, divorce, and many other precepts.
 The law immediately preceding the mitzvah to remember Amalek prohibits merchants from having two sets of weights and measures, so that they will not cheat their customers.